onqtam/headjack/src/motivation/problems.md

 This is an incredibly hairy topic with many aspects - here are just a few of them:

-- No clear rules for moderation & censorship - the terms of service are (intentionally?) fuzzy and an ever moving goal post.
+- No clear rules for moderation & censorship - the terms of service are ambiguous and an ever moving goal post.
 Platform accountability is practically non-existent:
     - account reach can be down-regulated through opaque techniques like [shadow banning](https://shadowban.yuzurisa.com/)
     - accounts can be removed subjectively (case in point: earlier Twitter accounts tracking Nancy Pelosi's public stock trades)
 - There is no way for users to "fork" a Reddit community if they no longer agree with the way moderation is happening - they have to recreate a new subreddit from scratch.